platipodium/mossco-code/QuickStart.md

 Finally, build the MOSSCO infrastructure

 	make

 # Configuring your example

 One way to create coupled systems in MOSSCO is to specify the coupling, i.e., the participating components and the coupling intervals in a text file (in a human-readable `.yaml` format) and let MOSSCO take care of creating an executable based on this configuration.

 Go to the folder `$MOSSCO_DIR/examples/generic`.
 There, you will find a file called `maecs_omexdia.yaml`

 	cd $MOSSCO_DIR/examples/generic
 	cat maecs_omexdia.yaml

 The first lines of this file are:

     coupling:
       - components:
         - gotm          # The ocean in 1D (physics)
-        - fabm_gotm  # The ocean biogeochemistry, choose models in fabm.nml
+        - fabm_pelagic  # The ocean biogeochemistry, choose models in fabm.nml
         interval: 360 s # The coupling interval of these two components
       - components:
-        - fabm_gotm
+        - fabm_pelagic
         - pelagic_benthic_coupler # The special coupler between pelagial and benthos
         - fabm_sediment

 The coupled system, or coupling, is described as a list of coupling pairs, where each pair is the name of the component.
 Optionally, a special coupler component can be named between a coupling pair; also optionally, a coupling interval can be chosen.

 You can now create the source code for a coupled system (which will end up in the file `toplevel_component.F90` and a special `Makefile.coupling` snippet) by invoking the create_coupling script